sbmlteam/libsbml/README.txt

 -----------------------------------
-5. The libsbml-discuss Mailing List
+5. THE libsbml-discuss MAILING LIST
 -----------------------------------

 Please join the libsbml-discuss mailing list by visiting the URL

   http://www.sbml.org/forums/index.php?t=pre_reg

 Being a member of libsbml-discuss will enable you to keep in touch with the latest developments in LibSBML as well as to ask questions and share your experiences with fellow developers and users of libSBML.
+The mailing list is vigilantly moderated by humans to remove spam and off-topic postings.

+A web-based interface is available at http://sbml.org/forums/ for those who prefer to interact with the list via a web interface.

 The libsbml-discuss archives are available at http://sbml.org/forums/.

 ------------------------------------
-6. The sbml-cvs-libsbml Mailing List
+6. THE sbml-cvs-libsbml MAILING LIST
 ------------------------------------

-If you are obtaining your libSBML files from CVS, you may wish to subscribe to the mailing list sbml-cvs-libsbml, to be appraised of changes to the CVS repository as soon as they are committed.
+If you are obtaining your libSBML files from CVS, you may wish to subscribe to the mailing list sbml-cvs-libsbml, to be apprised of changes to the CVS repository as soon as they are committed.
 You can join the list by visiting the following URL:

   https://lists.sourceforge.net/lists/listinfo/sbml-cvs-libsbml

+Thank you for your interest in SBML and libSBML.